Peter B. Collins: Other activities

 Since 1986, Collins has served as board president of the Freedom Foundation, a nonprofit based at San Quentin Prison.
-It provides legal and investigative assistance to inmates in California who claim to have been wrongfully convicted and seek reviews of their cases.
+The foundation provides legal and investigative assistance to inmates in California who claim to have been wrongfully convicted and seek reviews of their cases.

 Collins was officer of the San Francisco Local of the American Federation of TV and Radio Artists (SAG-AFTRA), from 1983 to 2005.
-He also served on AFTRA's national board from 1993 to 2005.
+He served on AFTRA's national board from 1993 to 2005.

-He is a member of the Global Advisory Board of Restorative Justice International, which advocates worldwide for victim-offender reconciliation.
 Collins is also a member of Sacramento Seminar, a group of Bay Area political veterans—former officeholders, candidates, staffers and campaign operatives.
 Collins was named to the Bay Area Radio Hall of Fame in 2021.

 Personal life

 He is an avid skier and sailor, and is a partner in a sailboat on San Francisco Bay.